bburns/JavaLander/README.md

 Since Java 7, security has tightened and applets no longer run without certificates.
 This is pretty involved, so I haven't attempted it yet: http://docs.oracle.com/javase/8/docs/technotes/guides/deploy/manifest.html

-In fact, it would be easier to just re-write it in JavaScript and use a Canvas.
+In fact, it would be easier to just re-write it in JavaScript...

+## Building

+    > make

 ## License